-ELECTRONIC DEVICES - At Heritage High School students are allowed to use cellular telephones during non-instructional time.
-This includes passing periods, lunch, before and after school.
+ELECTRONIC DEVICES - At Heritage High School students are allowed to use cellular telephones during non-instructional time, unless approved by the teacher and/or school administration, students are only permitted to use cellular phones or other mobile communication devices outside of the instructional day (before school, at lunch, and after school).
+Students must keep their cellular phones or other mobile communication devices powered off and out of sight during instructional time.
 If a teacher or other school staff confiscates a telephone or other such device, it will be turned into the Assistant Principal's office.
 The offending student will have a disciplinary entry logged into their file, and only the student's parent/guardian may pick it up.
 Multiple violations will result in appropriate further disciplinary action.
 If the administration suspects that the device may be stolen, proof of legal purchase may be required before releasing it back to its owner.
 If parents cannot come in to the office to pick up the device, administration will hold it for two weeks from the date of the violation before being returned to the student after school.